 - COVID Case Monitoring

-In the end, a Return–to–Work Plan needs to focus simultaneously on the safety of the business, its employees, and the customers it serves.
+In the end, a Return–to–Workplace Plan needs to focus simultaneously on the safety of the business, its employees, and the customers it serves.
 Employees, shareholders, and customers have been accepting of the current state precipitated by the global COVID-19 pandemic.
-However, organizations should devise a well thought-out Return to Work Plan that optimally paces and sequences activity to avoid forced retreat to the remote model and associated negative impacts.
+However, organizations should devise a well thought-out Return-to-Workplace Plan that optimally paces and sequences activity to avoid forced retreat to the remote model and associated negative impacts.

-Contact us to find out how Vynamic can support the development of a streamlined Return-to-Work Plan and ultimately drive your key business objectives.
+Contact us to find out how Vynamic can support the development of a streamlined Return-to-Workplace Plan and ultimately drive your key business objectives.